Mark Meily

 Mark A. Meily is a film director, producer and a film educator who started his career in the Philippines.
 He has directed campaigns for Procter & Gamble, Colgate-Palmolive, Coca-Cola, DocuSign, and FICO.
 His feature films have been presented at the film festivals of Deauville, Hawaii, Seattle, Goteborg, Marrakech, Montreal, Busan, Fukuoka and Brussels.

 He was the chair of the Filmmaking program of the De La Salle-College St. Benilde in Manila.
 He became the Dean of the School of Design of iAcademy until 2019.
 In May 2019, his tenth feature, Maledicto, the first film produced by Fox International in the Philippines opened in cinemas.
 He now lives in San Francisco, California.

 Early life

 Meily was born in Manila.
-He studied at the University of the Philippines College of Fine Arts, the Mowelfund Film Institute. and at the Ecole Supérieure d'Etudes Cinématographiques as French Government Scholar.
+He studied at the University of the Philippines Diliman College of Fine Arts, the Mowelfund Film Institute. and at the Ecole Supérieure d'Etudes Cinématographiques as French Government Scholar.

 Personal life

 Mark is the older brother of actor, TV host, vlogger and comedian Bearwin Meily.
+His wife is the cinematographer Videlle "Lee" Briones-Meily, who had won the FAMAS Award for Best Cinematography for her work on the 2000 film Tanging Yaman.